oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/integrations/organization-microsoft.rst

 Configure Microsoft Settings per Organization
 =============================================

-.. hint:: Microsoft 365 calendar synchronization is available since OroCRM v4.2.5.
-Task synchronization is available since v4.2.6.
+.. hint:: Microsoft 365 calendar synchronization is available starting from OroCRM v4.2.5.
+Task synchronization is available starting from v4.2.6.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 To configure email, calendar events, and task synchronization with Microsoft 365 for a particular organization, follow the steps outlined below.